 The Board recognizes that transgender students, nationally and in Michigan, are targeted with physical violence and experience a hostile school environment more frequently than their peers.
-A supportive environment that acknowledges and affirms a student's gender identity is a protective factor that improves health and educational outcomes.
+Supportive environments that acknowledge and affirm a student's gender identity is a protective factor that improves health and educational outcomes.

 The Board supports protecting the rights of all students to self-identify and use the name, pronouns, and facilities that correspond with their gender identity.
-The Board prohibits unlawful discrimination, bullying, and harassment on the basis of sex, which includes sexual orientation and gender identity or expression, or gender-based stereotypes.
+The Board prohibits unlawful discrimination, bullying, and harassment on the basis of sex, which includes sexual orientation and gender identity.
+The Board further prohibits unlawful discrimination, bullying, and harassment on the basis of gender, gender identity, gender expression, or gender-based stereotypes pursuant to Title IX of the Education Amendments of 1972.